Leadville, Colorado & Southern

 History

-The line that became the Leadville Railroad was built in 1884 by the Denver South Park and Pacific Railroad, a Union Pacific subsidiary, as a narrow‑gauge passenger and freight connection between the mining boom town of Leadville and Denver.
-After the original owner entered bankruptcy in the late 1890s, the Colorado and Southern Railroad acquired the line in 1898 and kept it in service to Denver until the segment from Climax to Denver was abandoned in 1934, leaving only the Climax‑to‑Leadville portion.
-In 1943 the surviving track was converted to standard gauge to handle heavier World‑War II freight bound for the Climax mine.
-When the Climax mine shut down during the 1980s recession, Burlington Northern sold the remaining line to Ken Olsen for $10 in 1987, and the Leadville Colorado and Southern Railroad began operating it as a tourist railroad in 1988.
-The tourist operation runs two‑hour scenic round‑trips from the Leadville depot at 10,152 ft, with a season that opens on Memorial Day weekend and continues through April 1.
+The line that later becomes the Leadville Colorado & Southern Railroad originates in 1884, when the Denver South Park and Pacific Railroad—a Union Pacific subsidiary—constructs a narrow‑gauge passenger and freight route from Leadville to Denver.
+After the original owner’s bankruptcy in the late 1890s, the Colorado and Southern Railroad purchases the line in 1898.
+Service continues until 1934, when the segment between Climax and Denver is abandoned, leaving only the Climax‑to‑Leadville portion in operation.
+In 1943 the surviving track is converted from narrow gauge to standard gauge to accommodate heavier wartime freight to the Climax mine.
+Following the mine’s closure in the 1980s, Burlington Northern sells the line to Ken Olsen for $10 in 1987, and the Leadville Colorado & Southern Railroad begins tourist operations in 1988, a service that runs each season from Memorial Day weekend through April 1.

 Rent a Car